Painting on Location

 Row 4.
 Graduation = PY105 cadmium yellow, cadmium red, PV19, PR122, PB15, cadmium yellow.

 I haven't been able to get the dry pigment of PY153 yet to make the Indian yellow O/s.
 Then my reds and yellows will be brighter using PR122 as magenta and I still will be able to make nice blues.
-Daniel Smith calls PY153 New Gamboge, it's also a nickel dioxine pigment.
-What I really want is a transparent pigment that looks like saffron and is duel-toned like saffron.
+Daniel Smith calls the nickel dioxine pigment PY153 New Gamboge, don't ask me why.

 END PAGE End Page